RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 Misinformation can be increased through deep learning models, ex.
 GPT2.
 SciPy keynote lecture.

 ## Language model from scratch

+Will cover how to create a complex architecture: recurring neural network.

 ## Question: are there model interpretability tools for language models?
 ## Preparing the dataset for RNN: tokenization and numericalization
 ## Defining a simple language model